-- 15.2.10 The insurer should have assets that generate sufficient cash flows to pay benefits to policyholders when due.
-The cash generated from investments includes disposals, maturity, and coupon or dividend payments. - 15.2.11 The ability of the insurer to remain liquid may be adversely impacted for a variety of reasons.
-For example, the insurer: - pledges or hypothecates its assets; - experiences an unexpectedly large claim; - experiences an event resulting in many claims; or - has a derivative that needs to be serviced. - 15.2.12 The ability to realise or liquidate an investment at any point in time is important.
+- 15.2.9 The insurer should have assets that generate sufficient cash flows to pay policyholder claims when due, as well as all other obligations.
+The cash generated from investments includes disposals, maturity, and coupon or dividend payments. - 15.2.10 The ability of the insurer to remain liquid may be adversely impacted for a variety of reasons.
+For example, the insurer: - pledges or hypothecates its assets; - · experiences an unexpectedly large claim; - · experiences an event resulting in many claims; - experiences significant shifts in market conditions; or - has a derivative that needs to be serviced (for example, due to collateralisation or posting of margins). - 15.2.11 The ability to realise or liquidate a sufficient amount of investments to meet policyholder claims, as well as all other obligations, at any point in time is important.
 For example, where an investment is made in a closed fund, a resale is usually not possible.
 This would impede the security of the investment in terms of its ability to settle obligations towards policyholders.
 Similar considerations would need to be given for property used by the insurer which might be hard to liquidate without an operational disruption.